A-B-C of Integrated Weed Management

 For more information on weed biology, go to our page on resistant weeds.

-B. Plant into weed-free fields and prevent weeds from producing seed
+B. Plant into weed-free fields and diversify weed management strategies

 The first major step in weed management is to kill all of the vegetation in a field prior to cash crop planting.
 Weeds present at planting can interfere with the planting operation by binding up equipment and preventing good seed-to-soil contact.
 Once the crop emerges, the weeds can compete with the new crop seedlings.